Shasta Lake Fishing

 Shore Fishing Close to Retreat?

-Consider fishing right below our two homes.
+Consider fishing right below our three homes.
 There is a nice trail and tends to be pretty good for shore fishing.

 Shasta Lake Fishing Tours/Pros